Cold Email for Real Estate Agents: Templates That Convert

 Why this sequence works:

-- Day 0: Value-first (market data)
+- Day 0: value-first (market data)

-- Day 4: Provides promised resource (PDF), reinforces key insight
+- Day 4: delivers the promised resource (PDF), reinforces the key insight

 Message 1 (Day 0): Template #2 (Off-Market Opportunity)